A.K.A Nadia

-A.K.A Nadia (נדיה - שם זמני, Nadia - Shem Zmani) is a 2015 Israeli film, a debut directing work by Tova Ascher, a noted Israeli film editor.
-It is a story of a Palestinian woman Nadya, who spent most of her adult life pretending to be a Jew (Maya).
+A.K.A Nadia (נדיה - שם זמני, Nadia - Shem Zmani) is a 2015 Israeli film, a debut directing work by Tova Ascher, a noted Israeli film editor, and starring Netta Shpigelman in the title role.
+It is a story of a Palestinian woman, Nadya, who has spent most of her adult life passing as a Jewish Israeli woman named Maya, her original identity unknown even to her husband and children.

+The screenplay was written by the director in collaboration with her daughter, the philosophy professor Anat Ascher.

 Plot summary

 Nadya falls in love with a PLO activist Nimmer and they marry secretly in London.
 Nimmer disappears, she is left without papers and support, and takes a job in a laundry.
 She manages to get a fake passport with the help of a laundry "customer #347", but the passport is for an Israeli Jew.

 Fast forward 15 years, Nadya, now Maya, married to a government official, has become a successful choreographer.
 When her company is to perform a dance in collaboration with Arabs, she meets Nimmer, who is a member of the coordinating committee...

 Awards

 The film was nominated for several awards and won two.